MicrosoftLearning/MB-7006-Create-manage-segments-Customer-Insights-Data/Instructions/Labs/01-Set-up-environment.md

 1. Select **Next** in the Data Storage section and **Marketing Trial** for your Microsoft Dataverse environment.
 Then click **Next.**
 1. Select **Create.**

-## Ingest data sources
+## Exercise 2: Ingest data sources
 For this guided project, you will need to import various data sources.
 These data sources will be used in creating your unified customer profiles.

-To import the data sources, follow these steps:

-### Ingest customer data from eCommerce Platform
+### Task 1: Ingest customer data from eCommerce Platform
 1. In **Customer Insights - Data**, expand **Data** on the left navigation menu and select **Data sources**.

 1. Select **+Add a data source**.
 View the available methods of ingesting data.
 For this lab, choose **Microsoft Power Query** and name the source **eCommerce**, then select **Next**.